 Via Local Gazetteers Research Tools (LoGaRT)

 LoGaRT is a suite of digital tools developed to transform texts in Chinese local gazetteers into structured data, to perform systematic analyses, and to visualize search results.
-Local gazetteer titles in this database will be processed into the requisite format and released in conjunction with an open version of LoGaRT.
-To learn more about LoGaRT, please visit the LoGaRT site and sign up to the mailing list so you will be notified when its open version is released later this year.
+Local gazetteer titles in this database are processed into the requisite format and released in conjunction with an open version of LoGaRT.
+To learn more about and to access LoGaRT, please visit the LoGaRT site.